ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

   * No entity should be allowed direct access i.e. read or write to the data store.
   * Entity can not communicate to another entity.
 A process has to be in between them.
   * Datastore can not communicate to another datastore.
 A process has to be in between them.
+* Black holes, Grey holes and miracles in DFD
+  * **Black Holes:** A Process may have input flow but no output flow called black holes.
+  * **Grey Holes:** A process may have outputs that are greater than the sum of its inputs are called grey holes
+  * **Miracles:** A Process may have output flow but no input flow called black holes.

 #### Summary of different types of diagrams